lastlegume/lastlegume.github.io/projects/lotkaVolterraModel.md

 <script defer src="/assets/scripts/graph.js"></script>
 <script defer src="/assets/scripts/lotkaVolterraModel.js"></script>

-# Predator Prey Interactions and modifications of the Lotka-Volterra Model
+# Predator-Prey Interactions and modifications of the Lotka-Volterra Model

 Still very much a work in progress.
-There are many bugs left to be ironed out, and I am planning to add a plot to show the ZNGIs (zero net growth isoclines).
+Addition of a plot to show the ZNGIs (zero net growth isoclines) is planned for the future.

 <br>
 <div class="graph panel" >